 John graduated from the New England Conservatory of Music, studying with Mike Roylance, and the Amsterdam Conservatory, the Netherlands, studying with Perry Hoogendijk.
 John is also the founder of The Story Behind The Music, and with studies focused on Social Media has streamed concerts to thousands of people worldwide from the New England Conservatory, Boston University, and his solo concert with Kat Vipers at the Amsterdam Blue Note.

-When not on the radio or stage, John enjoys spending time outdoors with his wife Zenas, their dogs Gabby and Maggie, their horse Bolero, and many chickens.
+When not on the radio or stage, John enjoys spending time outdoors with his wife Zenas, their dogs Gabby and Maggie, their horses, and many chickens.